 Everything you need to know to create an interactive augmented reality experience.

-Use segmentation to create an effect that separates someone from their background.
+Use segmentation in Spark AR Studio to create an AR effect that separates someone from their background.
 You can then transform the environment behind them using textures and objects.

 Segmentation can only identify people from the chest upwards, in the immediate foreground.

 Segmentation only works on newer devices. iOS devices must be iPhone 6S or later.
 Android devices must be Samsung Galaxy S6, Sony Xperia Z2 or equivalent, or later.

 You'll need to add 2 rectangles to your scene.
 One will be used to render the user in the foreground of your scene, and the other will create the background.

 First, add a canvas:

 The canvas is always the same size as the device that's using the effect.
 You'll insert the 2 rectangles as children of the canvas, so they'll always be the right size for the device.
 To do this:

 Repeat these steps, so you have two rectangles in your scene.
 It's worth renaming the the rectangles, to help keep track of your project.
 To rename an object in Spark AR Studio, just right-click on the object and select Rename.
 Call the first rectangle in the list user, and the second background.

 Next, change the size of the rectangles, so they're the same size as the canvas: